Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 Rigid-Flex Medical PCBs

-This PCB type is a combination of rigid and flexible PCBs.
-Typically, they contain several flexible and rigid boards, depending on the application’s demand.
-Also, these PCBs are lightweight and space-efficient.
+This PCB type combines rigid and flexible PCBs.
+Typically, it contains several flexible and rigid boards, depending on the application’s demand.
+These PCBs are also lightweight and space-efficient.

 Medical PCB Technologies